wolfgangr/SDM2rrd/docs/ressources.md

 * beware: this is a rrd with one field aka `DS` aka data source only.
 Disk space multiplies by the number of fields!

+another case: `mySDM_mains_totalP_hires.rrd`
+Here I capture mains power flow at 1s rate.
+What I want to see is how precise the infini is doing its power compensations, hwo it reacts to sudden changes in demand / supply, and how stable the control implementation is there.
+Only one week costs me ~~ 5 MB.
+But is there any need for archived data of this precision?
 ```
 RRA:AVERAGE:0.3:1s:1w
 RRA:AVERAGE:0.5:30s:1M